-School Physicals Specialist Questions and Answers
+School Physicals Specialist Q&A

 Table of Contents:

 School is an important part of every child’s life, and it is vital to ensure that they are in good health before attending.
 An easy way to make sure of this is through school physicals.
-These physicals are different from annual physicals, and focus on the child’s health and fitness levels to make sure they can safely participate in school activities.
+These physicals are different from annual physicals and focus on the child’s health and fitness levels to make sure they can safely participate in school activities.

 A school physical is a health examination performed by a licensed physician to ensure each child is in good health so that they can safely participate in school-related activities.
 These physical exams do not replace the need for a normal annual physical; both should be completed every year.